 The obscurity around Delta-8 THC’s legality originates from this fact alone: it is produced from the hemp plant.
-Delta-8 THC products will get you high, and although the effects are said to be substantially less intoxicating than Delta-9 THC, it is this fact and the hemp industry’s push for the “legality” and novelty of the compound that contributes to Delta-8 THC’s high demand.
+Delta-8 THC products will get you high, and although the effects are said to be substantially less intoxicating than natural Delta-9 THC from the marijuana plant.
+It is this fact and the hemp industry’s push for the “legality” and novelty of the compound that contributes to Delta-8 THC’s high demand.
 It will also produce what is called the delta-8 head ache.
 After smoking delta-8 many users report increase anxiety and a headache.

 The status of Delta-8 THC lies in somewhat of a grey area, and over a dozen states have placed bans or restrictions on Delta-8 products.
 After passing the 2018 Farm Bill, hemp was removed from the DEA Schedule 1 Drug List and was approved to be grown, distributed, and consumed legally anywhere within the United States.